Abhilokhande/Data-Structure-in-C-/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments 🙏
-The code is writen in simple logic and swict case to make it simple to learn. 🚀🌟
+The code is writen in simple logic and switct case to make it simple to learn. 🚀🌟
 ### 👤 Author

 >>Mr.Abhijeet Bhausaheb Lokhande(Fergusson College, Pune.)